3 months Premium FREE

 Summary

-Johnson & Johnson remains a defensive healthcare leader with an impeccable 64-year history of dividend growth and a fortress balance sheet.
-However, current valuation multiples are highly stretched (P/E ~30) and the 2.05% yield offers limited immediate income.
-Existing shareholders should maintain positions for stability, but new investors may want to monitor for a better entry point that provides a higher yield and margin of safety.
+Johnson & Johnson remains a highly defensive healthcare leader with an impeccable 64-year history of dividend growth and a pristine balance sheet.
+However, a stretched valuation (P/E >30x) and low 2.0% dividend yield make it unappealing for new capital deployment.
+Existing holders should maintain, but new buyers should wait for a significant pullback.

 Sector Context